spine-tools/SpineOpt.jl/docs/src/tutorial/stochastic_system.md

     The *stochastic\_scenario\_end* parameter starts counting from the start of the simulation!
     In the examples above, when the base scenario has a duration of 6h and the forecast scenarios have a duration of 16h, the forecast scenarios will only be active for 10 hours between hour 6 and hour 16!

-## Different stochastic structures

-It is also possible to have different stochastic structures across the model.
-However, there are only certain variables on which this has an effect.
-We are going to take the example of *units_on*.
-There are no *units_on* in the simple system, so we'll build on the unit commitment tutorial instead.

-Make a new project like before but load tutorial_UC.json instead of the simple system.

-There is already a (deterministic) stochastic structure present and now we'll add another stochastic structure specifically for power plant b.
-- add stochastic structure *DAG*
-- add scenario *value1*
-- add scenario *value2*
-- connect the scenarios to the stochastic structure and the stochastic structure to the model.

-Note that the stochastic structure *Deterministic* remains the default of the model (there is no default stochastic structure relationship between the stochastic structure and the model).
-The stochastic structure *DAG* will instead be connected to power plant b.
-- add the relationship *units_on__stochastic_structure* between power plant b and DAG.

-With the stochastic structure we can now choose different starting conditions.
-In particular we'll consider the costs when a unit is on.
-- Turn the cost of units on parameter from 3.0 into a map with 1.0 for value 1 and 5.0 for value 2.

-!!! note
-    This does not work for all parameters.
-    One example is the number of units that are initially on as this refers to an historic time slice.